 First of all, Happy New Year!
 2018 is finally here.
 For some people, it couldn’t have come sooner.
 Time for fresh starts and new beginnings.
 Second, welcome to the first IWSG Post of the new year.
-For those of you new to my blog, the IWSG (Insecure Writer’s Support Group) encourages writers to share their writing journey—their triumphs and struggles—in order to encourage others on their own journey.
+For those of you new to my blog, the IWSG, or Insecure Writer’s Support Group encourages writers to share their writing journey—their triumphs and struggles—in order to encourage others on their own journey.
 I joined this group last year, not really knowing how encouraging I could be.
 But I really have received a lot of encouragement myself from the comments and likes I’ve received.
 I definitely encourage fellow writers to sign up and share their journey.

 In these posts, you can either share something personal in your writing journey or answer an optional question provided by the administrators.
 This month, I’m answering the question.

 What steps have you taken to put a schedule in place for your writing and publishing?

 I’m pretty sure by this time, everyone has made resolutions and started acting on them.
 And if statistics prove true, most will give up on them within three months.
 This is merely speculation, so don’t quote me on it.
 But I think the main reason people give up on resolutions is that they can be too overwhelming.
 And the reason for that is that there’s no plan.